 Acceptance is the first step, whatever the decision.
 Then, for those who decide not to shave their heads or opt for a close crop, perhaps filled in with micropigmentation scalp tattoos, there are proven treatment options worth exploring.

 Non-surgical hair loss treatment programmes are a popular option with men who have noticed their hair becoming thinner.
-Utilising two clinically-proven drugs – finasteride 1mg and minoxidil – as their base, tailored treatment courses are prepared for each client, according to their pattern and level of shedding, their medical and their lifestyle requirements.
-At Belgravia the DHT-blocking tablet finasteride 1mg is often paired with the use of recommended formulations of high strength minoxidil, which is applied topically to the scalp.
+Utilising either or both of the only two clinically-proven men’s hair loss treatments – the DHT-blocking tablet finasteride 1mg and topical formulations of high strength minoxidil – courses can be recommended by hair specialists according to the individual’s pattern and level of shedding, their medical and their lifestyle requirements.

 This allows for the inhibition of DHT, the hormone which is largely useless following puberty and causes hair to gradually thin and shed in men who are genetically sensitive to it, via the daily 1mg dose of finasteride.
-Additionally, the vasodilating high strength minoxidil solutions proactively encouraging hair growth and Belgravia experts find it to be particularly useful when treating stubborn areas of male pattern hair loss, such as a receding hairline or a thinning crown.
+Additionally, the vasodilating high strength minoxidil solutions proactively encouraging hair growth and may be particularly useful when treating stubborn areas of male pattern hair loss, such as a receding hairline or a thinning crown.

-Complementary hair growth boosters used alongside the prescribed medications can further augment this approach, which has been effective for many clients who decided that hair loss was not for them.
-Other factors that can speed up the rate of hair thinning are also explored during consultations.
+Other factors which can speed up the rate of hair thinning are also explored during consultations.
 Some of these – including stress, over-exercising and the frequent use of certain sports nutrition products – may well be factors likely to influence a wrestler’s physiology.